 East Lake Fire Rescue Provides In person AND Virtual Car Seat Checks

-If you reside outside of our area and would like to find a car seat check near you, please call 892-KIDS.
+If you reside outside of the East Lake Fire district and would like to find a car seat technitian near you, visit :hopkinsallchildrens.org/carseats or call 892-KIDS

-Don't have time to stop by the station to get your car seat checked?
 Whether you have Zoom or facebook messenger video, Claudia will work with you to ensure you install your child’s car seat correctly virtually!
-To schedule a virtual or an in person car seat check appointment, email firstname.lastname@example.org
+To schedule a virtual car seat check appointment, email email@example.com

 Car Seat Checkup